 Your eligibility can depend on a variety of factors, such as individual development account income limits, your household net worth, debt ratio and even credit history.
 A typical household income range for eligibility is within 200% of the poverty line.
 Also note that these programs are limited, and so everyone who applies and is eligible does not get in.
 Some programs host lotteries to give everyone a fair shot.
 So, be sure to apply to several!

-Psst: need help setting savings goals?
+Psst: need saving goals examples to help you set your own?
 Here's the 5 types of financial goals, how to prioritize savings goals (when you've got multiple things you want to save for at once), and saving money motivation.